immutable/contracts/contracts/staking/README.md

 `StakeHolderBase.sol` is the abstract base contract that all staking implementation use.

+`StakeHolderWIMX.sol` allows the native token, IMX, to be used as the staking currency.
+Stake is held as wrapped IMX, WIMX, an ERC20 token.

 `StakeHolderERC20.sol` allows an ERC20 token to be used as the staking currency.

 `StakeHolderNative.sol` uses the native token, IMX, to be used as the staking currency.
+Stake is held as native IMX.

 `ERC1967Proxy.sol` is a proxy contract.
 All calls to StakeHolder contracts go via the ERC1967Proxy contract.